+Management of the public lands and authorized uses were determined within the RMPs and amendments completed by each District in conjunction with input from the interested public.
 The Northeastern Great Basin RAC developed standards and guidelines for rangeland health that have been the basis for assessing rangeland health in relation to management of wild horse and livestock grazing within the BLM Districts.
-Adjustments in numbers, season of use, grazing season, and allowable use have been based on the evaluation of progress made toward reaching the standards.
+Adjustments in numbers, season of use, grazing season, and allowable use have been based on the evaluation of progress made toward reaching the standards and RMP objectives.